pc9350/Captionator_caption_generator/README.md

 ## Usage

 1. Sign up or log in to your account
-2. Upload an image from your device
+2. Upload an image or video from your device
-3. Select a tone for your caption
+3. Select caption length and tone preferences
+4. Toggle hashtags and emojis on/off as needed
-4. Click "Generate Captions" to get AI-generated captions
+5. Click "Generate Captions" to get AI-generated captions
-5. Copy, save, or regenerate captions as needed
+6. Copy, save, or regenerate captions as needed
-6. View your saved captions or caption history in the respective sections
+7. View your saved captions in the Saved section

 ## License